Lycol50/Lycol50/README.md

 ## Skills? 🤔
 - Programming and Web Development (HTML, CSS, PHP, C++, MySQL, PHP)
-- Server Administration (Specialization on Linux Ubuntu Systems)
+- Server Administration (Specialization on Linux Ubuntu Server)
 - IT Related Skills
 - Customer Service
 - Audio-Video Integrations (Live)
 - Live Production Tech (All operations)

 ### Experiences ⚡
+- Volunteer Video Integrator and Consultant and Volunteer All Around Live Prod Tech at Christ's Commission Fellowship - Alabang
-- Founder and CEO of PinesHosting
+- Former Founder and CEO of PinesHosting
 - Former Plugin Developer at HoennPE Network
-- Volunteer Video Integrator and Volunteer All Around Live Prod Tech at Christ's Commission Fellowship - Alabang
 - Former Owner and Plugin Developer at PMnS (both PocketMine and Nukkit)
 - Former President and Support for Bedrock Servers at Green-Bull Minecraft Hosting
 - Former Server Administrator at SerenitySMP, Esquires Server, Verdanturf SMP, and KADALARO